Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 Washington Shipyards

-Located in the northwestern region of Washington, Puget Sound was bustling with naval shipbuilding activity during World War II.
-The Bremerton Naval Shipyard, which covers more than 1,300 acres of the sound, is currently the largest shipyard on the West Coast.
-Reports on the dangers of asbestos exposure at Bremerton date back to the mid-1940s.
+In northwestern Washington, Puget Sound was busy with naval shipbuilding during WWII.
+The Bremerton Naval Shipyard is the largest shipyard on the West Coast.
+It covers more than 1,300 acres of the sound.
+Reports on the dangers of asbestos at Bremerton date back to the 1940s.

 • Duwamish Shipyard